 I am a strong believer in writing things down.
 Every New Years Eve my hubby and I write down what we want to accomplish in the New Year.
 We set our yearly goals then write down the steps in our Daily Goals page.

-If you want to get fit, eat healthier, be happier, travel more… whatever it is write down each day your steps to get there.
+If you want to get fit, eat healthier, be happier, travel more or get your spending budget on track (you can get great online deals from websites such as Amazon Pantry and DontPayFull to help save money) – whatever it is, write down each day your steps and plan to get there.
 With clear focus and action you will get there.
 Writing it down helps to narrow down those actions.
 Little steps lead to big results.

 Some days my daily goal is just to get the laundry folded.
 But boy do I feel powerful seeing it checked off or a line through that I did it!